 We are all parts of a greater whole.
-Our stronger future will be built from the collective energy of women who shift narratives to effect change.
+Our stronger future will be built from the collective energy of people who shift narratives to effect change.

 The Twin Cities-based publication was launched by Mollie Hoben and Glenda Martin on April 16, 1985.
 The idea started in 1984 to publish a biweekly newspaper dedicated to telling stories about Minnesota women, by women, for women.
-For more than 20 years, Norma Smith Olson and Kathy Magnuson were co-owners, transitioning in February 2009 to a monthly magazine format.
+Norma Smith Olson and Kathy Magnuson were co-owners from 2003 to 2017, transitioning in February 2009 to a monthly magazine format.

-On December 14, 2017, the magazine was bought by Mikki Morrissette, who serves as the editor.
+On December 14, 2017, the magazine was bought by Mikki Morrissette, who serves as the publisher and editor.

 The Minnesota Women’s Directory is an affiliated annual publication that connects readers with women in business and women-centered organizations.